j-herbig/air-pollution/protocols/2022-03-11_first_week.md

     * to a left join with the preprocessed DataFrame
     * impute the missing values
 * [juanitorduz/btsa](https://github.com/juanitorduz/btsa/tree/master/python/fundamentals/notebooks): example how to handle missing values
+    * generally it's recommended to add a "missing value indicator" before filling the missing values

 ---
 ## <span style="color:black"> __Modeling__ </span>